-[See Safety Transfers/Assignments on page 14, Dating Violence, Discrimination, Harassment, and Retaliation on page 47, Hazing on page 66, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.]
+[See Safety Transfers/Assignments on page 19, Dating Violence, Discrimination, Harassment, and Retaliation on page 52, Hazing on page 70, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.]

-Career and Technical Education (CTE) Programs (Secondary Grade Levels Only)
+Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Grade Levels Only)

-The district offers career and technical education programs in in a variety of areas.
+The district offers career and technical education programs in a variety of areas.
 Admission to these programs is based on interest, aptitude, age appropriateness, and class space availability.